Srz97/deforestation/README.md

 * * In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
 * * Click Save.
 Your live Github Pages site is now deployed at the URL shown.

+# Credits

+* The code to create Form and social Media Link was taken from [Love Running](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/f2db5fd401004fccb43b01a6066a5333/) project.

+# Media

+* All images used in the project Deforestation are from [Pexels](https://www.pexels.com/)